CRC chief resigns following top-up controversyWednesday 02 December 2015 12.08

 He said someone made a decision to give the top-up payments.

-Taoiseach Enda Kenny also said earlier that he expected Mr Conlan to appear before the PAC.
+Taoiseach Enda Kenny also said earlier that he expected Mr Conlon to appear before the PAC.

-Speaking on RTÉ’s Prime Time tonight, independent TD Shane Ross, a member of the PAC, said it was "an extraordinary decision" by Mr Conlan not to appear before the committee.
+Speaking on RTÉ’s Prime Time tonight, independent TD Shane Ross, a member of the PAC, said it was "an extraordinary decision" by Mr Conlon not to appear before the committee.

-Mr Ross said he would ask the PAC to look for compulsory powers to bring Mr Conlan in.
+Mr Ross said he would ask the PAC to look for compulsory powers to bring Mr Conlon in.

-Mr Ross earlier said there may be more resignations to come after Mr Conlan's decision to step down.
+Mr Ross earlier said there may be more resignations to come after Mr Conlon's decision to step down.

 Speaking on RTÉ's Today with Sean O'Rourke, Mr Ross said the appointment of any successor should not be supervised by the current board.
 Mr Ross said it should be advertised and selected externally.